 Best For: Everyone!

 Hyaluronic acid is an ingredient that can hold up to 1000x its own weight in water.
 It plumps and hydrates skin, reducing the appearance of fine lines and wrinkles, plus it increases the effectiveness of your other products.
 Use it in the morning and evening straight after cleansing and toning to really reap the benefits.

 Best For: Tired, puffy eyes

-This under-eye serum reduces puffiness, dark circles and the appearance of fine lines.
+This under-eye serum promises to reduce puffiness, dark circles and the appearance of fine lines.
 The caffeine helps to stimulate circulation under the skin surface, which in turn can reduce dark circles.
 Use morning and night, gently patting it around the contour of your eye with your ring finger.

 Best For: Oily, spot-prone skin

-This gentle but effective clay mask helps to absorb excess oil, unclog pores and even skin tone by gently exfoliating.
+This gentle but effective clay mask promises to absorb excess oil, unclog pores and even skin tone by gently exfoliating.
 The kaolin clay helps to draw out impurities but is gentle enough for all skin types.
 Use once or twice a week for a deep clean.